-The applicant also must present an official transcript of at least one year's law study.
+Applicants who have pursued law study at another ABA-approved law school may apply for transfer.
+The applicant must present an official transcript of at least one year (i.e. 24 credit hours or more) of completed law study.
 As a general rule, applicants should have completed no more than one-half of their law program prior to admission to Loyola.
 At a minimum, two year's residence (60 credit hours at any time or, if they are the last remaining hours, 45 credit hours) in Loyola University College of Law is required of students to be eligible for a Loyola degree.

-A student who has attended another law school and who has been excluded for defective scholarship, or is on scholastic probation, is not eligible to transfer to this College of Law.
+A student who has attended another law school and who has been excluded for defective scholarship, or is on scholastic probation, is not eligible to transfer to the College of Law.

 - a copy of your most recent CAS report;